linstrijdom/GeoHosting-Documentation/docs/src/products/geoserver/guide/create_instance.md

 ### Launching Your Product

-To open your GeoServer instance, you can either:
+To open your GeoServer product, you can either:

 1. Click the <span class="ui-generic-label">Product URL</span> link on the <span class="ui-page-label">Product Details</span> page.